Request and access data products in Databricks Marketplace

 2. Click the Get instant access button and accept the Databricks terms and conditions.

-3. Click the Open button to view the data product, which appears as a read-only catalog in Data Explorer.
+5. Click the Open button to view the data product, which appears as a read-only catalog in Catalog Explorer.

-For information about managing access to catalogs in Databricks, see Access the shared data.
+For information about managing access to catalogs in Databricks, see Access the shared data using Unity Catalog.

-4. If sample notebooks are available, they appear in the Sample notebooks pane in the listing.
+If sample notebooks are available, they appear under the Sample notebook heading in the listing.

-You can view a notebook by selecting it and clicking the Preview button.
-To import a notebook into your Databricks workspace so that you can run it, click Open notebook in new tab and then click Import Notebook.
+To view a notebook, click the Preview notebook button.
+To import a notebook into your Databricks workspace so that you can run it, click Preview notebook and then click Import Notebook.
 See Introduction to Databricks notebooks.

 Request data products that require provider approval